 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Daktronics, Gaotu, and Avaya and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Daktronics, Inc. (NASDAQ: DAKT), Gaotu Techedu Inc. (NYSE: GOTU), and Avaya Holdings Corp.
-(NYSE: AVYA, OTCMKTS: AVYAW).
+NEW YORK, Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Daktronics, Inc. DAKT, Gaotu Techedu Inc. GOTU, and Avaya Holdings Corp.
+AVYAAVYAW.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: March 10, 2022 - December 6, 2022